B. LaRae Orullian

-Bessie LaRae Orullian (born May 13, 1933) is a leading woman banker, executive, and former president of Girl Scouts of the USA.
+Bessie LaRae Orullian (born May 13, 1933) is an American banker, executive, and former president of Girl Scouts of the USA.
 She is commonly referred to as B. LaRae Orullian or LaRae Orullian.

+Biography

 B. LaRae Orullian was born on May 13, 1933, in Salt Lake City, Utah.
 After graduating high school, she got a job as a bank messenger, then coin wrapper, then file clerk and was eventually promoted within the company to loan processor.
 She subsequently decided she wanted to be a banker on Wall Street and headed east, but once she reached Denver, she stayed there.

 In Denver, she was hired as a secretary at Guaranty Bank, and was again quickly promoted.
 She wanted the job of bank officer, which at that time was a job only for men, so she spent 14 years going to night school to get three certificates from the American Banker's Society.
 Then she went to Ohio State University Graduate School of Banking to study real estate finance.
 After this, she returned to Guaranty Bank and again moved up the ranks.
 During this time, she trained new bank presidents and regularly performed duties of acting president, so at one point, she asked the board president why he didn't give her the job of bank president.
 He said it was because Denver wasn't ready for a woman bank president and because she didn't have grey hair.
 She eventually worked her way up to vice president, but was still required to make coffee for the all-male board of directors.

 Orullian was the founding president and CEO of the Women's Bank of Denver, and served in those roles from 1977 to 1997.
 The bank was established to serve the banking needs of women, and was the second women's bank in the country to receive a national charter.
 Many banks did not allow women to take out loans without signatures of their husbands, which prevented women from opening businesses or taking out loans.
 The first 12 weeks the bank was open, it took $12 million in deposits.
 The bank made its initial investment back within its first 10 months being open.
 She left to accept the position of vice chairman of the Guaranty Bank board of directors.

 Orullian was a part of a Denver women's group that called themselves "The Velvet Hammer."
 The women in the group would speak to male CEOs to ask them why women weren't on their board of directors, then would present those men with resumes of qualified women.